mitridates/FormCollection/README.md

 Inside container define de button/s with the previous class selector and this dataset:

 - data-template: Template for this button
+- data-type: Only if uses more than one form (with multiple buttons).
+See test/index.html.
 ```html
     <!--Wrapper contains Dataset to create FormCollection.config-->
     <!--Wrapper has container and buttons HTMLElements -->